Phytochemistry & Compounds

 - delivers a cGMP product with unique abundance and variety of phytochemicals;

-- delivers 10-15X the bioavailability of other CBD products;
+- delivers 10-15X the bioavailability of other hemp products;

 - provides a money back satisfaction guarantee.